miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

    part!
 But you can see why I built this up with you the way I did from mulling it over, to a first attempt, to pulling back and doing Bridgeflow, and then this second attempt where we go in iterative passes.
-Wait until we get to checking ahead for the optional fields, haha!
+Wait until we get to checking ahead for the optional fields, ahaha!

 ## o1 Pro Gets Down & Dirty